Donkey Derby Day 2022

 McGills Casino

 McGills is a modern Irish-themed casino with lots of space and fun machines.
 The second level houses a variety of progressive machines, video poker, and slots.
-It overlooks the casino’s main floor, which is packed with several other games you’d be interested in playing with a view.
+It overlooks the casino’s main floor, packed with several other games you’d like to play with a view.

 The Brass Ass